-We all know tales of heroic men of incredible substance who endured the unthinkable to achieve the unimaginable.
-Amundsen, Shackleton, Hillary.
-True giants of mankind.
+We all know some heroic tales of humans of incredible substance who endured the unthinkable to achieve the unimaginable.
+I would gravitate to Amundsen, Shackleton and Hillary but there are many others, women and men.
+True giants of humankind.
 No one would deny that their exploits were true adventures.
 I am humbled by them and doubt I could match their deeds.
 I doubt many of us could.
 And herein lies the problem…

 This admiration for the possibly unattainable can smother the spirit of adventure.
 This is wrong, very wrong.